-A number of new reserves have been set up in 2015/16 which had been agreed by Management Team to be spent during 2016/17.
+4 new reserves have been set up in 2017/18 which had been agreed by Management Team to be spent during 2018/19.
 They are to fund various Service specific one-off projects.

 Invest to Save

 This money has been set aside during 2016/17 in order to assist with the creation of efficiencies and increase income generation potential.
 This reserve should continually be replenished when the financed project starts to generate savings/income.